 You can't sin if the law no longer applies to you.
 Yet Jesus, Paul, and James all speak warnings to their brothers in the faith about continuing sinning!
-This constant presence of the law of God is supported by a multitude of other passages in the New Testament.
+This was before and after Christ's death.
+The constant presence of the law of God is supported by a multitude of other passages in the New Testament.
 To deny it is to cause contradictions in the word.
 To ignore the contradictions makes God out to be a Liar.
 He is not a Liar.

 It's all well and good to take a stand, but using a Biblical reference to a book that does not support your claim is deceptive and disingenuous.
 Most know that a statement about "only following the law will not get you saved" is not saying that we no longer have to follow any law.
 Also, the converse, saying that you can be saved "only if you have faith in the Lord" does not mean that you can then disobey God and be saved anyway.
 If you have faith, you will obey.
 If you claim faith, but then do not obey, you are answering the Lord's question in Luke 6:46

 "Why do you call me, 'Lord, Lord,' and do not do what I say?"